akirataguchi115/mscthesis/diary.md

 ## Diary
+### week 28
+thu: i know i cant say everything i want to regarding software freedom etc. i just want this thesis to be over. honest. surely the people who read the thesis and know about software freedom and know me and my values, will understand that i just needed this thesis to be done with. im not locking away an academic career because of this. i just need to be done with the masters thesis thats all.

 ### week 27
 sat: will keep the license names in figure 3-5 since they provide information of the "other" licenses